 Executive Summary International

-- According to Tourism Economics’ October Forecast prepared for Visit California, international visitor spending in the state will grow by 22% in 2024 and reach $27.6 billion and grow by another 22% in 2025.
+• According to Tourism Economics’ February forecast prepared for Visit California, international visitor spending in the state is expected to increase by 18% in 2025, reaching a record $31.3 billion.

 Consumer Sentiment

-- Consumer sentiment around travel from Visit California’s 13 priority markets was on par with prior months.
-Price remains the top barrier.
+• Consumer sentiment around travel from Visit California’s 13 priority markets remained consistent with prior months, with price continuing to be the top barrier.

 Airlift/Arrivals